 What is the impact a technology largely made with gaming use-case in mind can make?
-Well, traditional gaming itself can make a lot of impact and change lives for better, why would AR/VR be left behind?
+Well, traditional gaming itself can make a lot of impacts and change lives for better, why would AR/VR be left behind?

 Traditional gaming itself can make a lot of impact and change lives for better, why would AR/VR be left behind?

-Here are some of the major reasons we won the Sankalp Award :-
+Here are some of the major reasons we won the Sankalp Award:-

-Novel technology, noble use
+The novel technology, noble use

 While we have been in the AR/VR domain for more than half a decade now (and the technology itself is way older than that), AR/VR is still a novel technology.
-Everyday we meet people who would be experiencing these technologies for the first time and be wowed by the same.
+Every day we meet people who would be experiencing these technologies for the first time and be wowed by the same.
 Our work in the domain doesn’t reflect an early demo showcasing what is possible and how it could improve people’s lives, our work exhibits a mature product that is already being used for serving a noble cause ( helping people earn livelihoods through job oriented training in VR).

 Wait.
 Helping people earn livelihoods through VR, how?

-For years, we have worked closely with industry leading pharmaceutical firms.
+For years, we have worked closely with industry-leading pharmaceutical firms.
 We created training and learning modules for their employees to get hands-on experience of the work before actually working on the shop-floor.
 This experience helped us in creating generic content for the overall life-sciences sector.
-The VR content created by us can be utilized by anyone studying in the domain to become job ready by getting hands on training for different job roles in VR followed up by certification and placement by the relevant industry partners.
+The VR content created by us can be utilized by anyone studying in the domain to become job-ready by getting hands-on training for different job roles in VR followed up by certification and placement by the relevant industry partners.
 These VR modules have been deployed in training centers across India which brings me to the next point –

 Traction and scale

 One of the major challenge a lot of companies wanting to create a business out of doing good for people is scale.
 Sometimes the product itself lacks the capacity to be scaled while sometimes the execution might not be up to the mark.
-Within an year, we have been able to launch 10 such centers across India in an asset lite model where different parties in the ecosystem (us, students, training centers, guiding bodies) benefit from AR/VR directly or indirectly.
-This has led to not only an use-case which has scale (the VR content can be deployed all over the world with a few modifications) but also a business model that can be scaled to reach more and more people.
+Within a year, we have been able to launch 10 such centers across India in an asset lite model where different parties in the ecosystem (us, students, training centers, guiding bodies) benefit from AR/VR directly or indirectly.
+This has led to not only a use-case which has a scale (the VR content can be deployed all over the world with a few modifications) but also a business model that can be scaled to reach more and more people.